Macular degeneration: Pathophysiology

-The pathogenesis of age-related macular degeneration is not well known, although some theories have been put forward, including oxidative stress, mitochondrial dysfunction, and inflammatory processes.
+The pathogenesis of age-related macular degeneration is not fully understood, although some theories have been put forward, including oxidative stress, mitochondrial dysfunction, and inflammatory processes.

 The imbalance between the production of damaged cellular components and degradation leads to the accumulation of harmful products, for example, intracellular lipofuscin and extracellular drusen.
-Incipient atrophy is demarcated by areas of retinal pigment epithelium (RPE) thinning or depigmentation that precede geographic atrophy in the early stages of AMD.
+Incipient atrophy is demarcated by areas of retinal pigment epithelium (RPE) thinning or depigmentation that precedes geographic atrophy in the early stages of AMD.
 In advanced stages of AMD, atrophy of the RPE (geographic atrophy) and/or development of new blood vessels (neovascularization) result in the death of photoreceptors and central vision loss.

-In the dry (nonexudative) form, drusen accumulates between the retina and the choroid, causing atrophy and scarring to the retina.
+In the dry (nonexudative) form, drusen accumulate between the retina and the choroid, causing atrophy and scarring to the retina.
 In the wet (exudative) form, which is more severe, blood vessels grow up from the choroid (neovascularization) behind the retina which can leak exudate and fluid and also cause hemorrhaging.

 Early work demonstrated a family of immune mediators was plentiful in drusen.
 Complement factor H (CFH) is an important inhibitor of this inflammatory cascade, and a disease-associated polymorphism in the CFH gene strongly associates with AMD.
 Thus an AMD pathophysiological model of chronic low grade complement activation and inflammation in the macula has been advanced.
 Lending credibility to this has been the discovery of disease-associated genetic polymorphisms in other elements of the complement cascade including complement component 3 (C3).

 A powerful predictor of AMD is found on chromosome 10q26 at LOC 387715.
-An insertion/deletion polymorphism at this site reduces expression of the ARMS2 gene though destabilization of its mRNA through deletion of the polyadenylation signal.
+An insertion/deletion polymorphism at this site reduces expression of the ARMS2 gene through destabilization of its mRNA through deletion of the polyadenylation signal.
 ARMS2 protein may localize to the mitochondria and participate in energy metabolism, though much remains to be discovered about its function.

 Other gene markers of progression risk includes tissue inhibitor of metalloproteinase 3 (TIMP3), suggesting a role for extracellular matrix metabolism in AMD progression.
 Variations in cholesterol metabolising genes such as the hepatic lipase, cholesterol ester transferase, lipoprotein lipase and the ATP-binding cassette A1 correlate with disease progression.
-The early stigmata of disease, drusen, are rich in cholesterol, offering face validity to the results of genome-wide association studies.
+The early stigmata of the disease, drusen, are rich in cholesterol, offering face validity to the results of genome-wide association studies.